laurent-martin/aspera-api-examples/web/README.md

 This application shows how to build an Aspera-transfer-enabled web application using the Aspera Connect SDK and Aspera HTTP Gateway SDK.

-In both case, starting a transfer consists in building a **transfer spec**.
+In both case, starting a transfer consists in building a **transfer spec** and then calling the browser-side javascript `startTransfer` SDK's API.

-The transfer spec is Aspera's structure that contains everything to start a transfer:
+The transfer spec is Aspera's structure that contains all information to start a transfer:

-- the HSTS server address and port
+- the HSTS server address, TCP method (SSH or HTTPS), TCP and UDP ports
 - authorization (token, ssh key or password, etc...)
-- source files and destination folder
+- transfer direction, source files and destination folder
 - optional parameters such as resume policy or target rate ,etc...

-Web servers shall use the "token" authorization scheme, using either of those types:
+Web applications shall use the "token" authorization scheme, using either of those types:

 - Aspera Transfer token (a string that starts with either `ATM` or `ATB` and ends with the same letters reverse)
 - an OAuth 2.0 bearer token (a string that begins with `Bearer`)

+> **Note:** The SSH-based transfer authorization is not recommended for web applications, as users shall be authorized through the web app.
+The legacy Aspera "Connect Server" web app was using SSH auth, but is deprecated.

 In this example, the transfer spec is build either:

 - Using a broker app (server) which in turn calls the HSTS node API
   - it generates an Aspera Transfer token : this is the recommended way
   - or it uses a Basic token (for testing purpose only, do not expose node credentials)
-- Using SSH credentials (for testing purpose only, do not expose transfer user credentials) : in that case, HSTS node api is not used.
+- Using SSH credentials (do not do that: for testing purpose only) : in that case, HSTS node api is not used, but SSH user's credentials must be known, and that transfer user must be authorized on the HSTS server without token.
+For example this is not possible on AoC/ATS SaaS Aspera transfer servers.

 The application is split in two parts:

-- <webroot/client.js> runs in the browser, started by the main application page <webroot/index.html>
+- <src/client.js> runs in the browser, started by the main application page <src/index.html>
 - <src/server.js> runs in nodejs and is called by the client.
 It calls the Node API of HSTS.

 ![diagram](diagram.png)